Accredited Investor Opportunities

 Investing With Your Values

-Although there are socially-responsible investment options available to the general public, accredited investors can take it one step further by investing in start-up businesses.
-Whether you’re simply excited to support developing businesses, or specifically target businesses in a niche you care about, there are bound to be accredited investor-only opportunities available.
+Although socially-responsible investment options are available to the general public, accredited investors can take it one step further by investing in start-up businesses and impact investments.
+Whether you’re simply excited to support developing businesses, or specifically target businesses in a niche you care about, accredited investor-only opportunities are bound to be available.

-The following seven opportunities offer a glimpse into several unique platforms at a range of price points.
+The following 15 opportunities offer a glimpse into a range of alternative investment platforms at various price points.

 Bonus: some of these opportunities are available to non-accredited investors as well!